costoffreedom/costoffreedom-book/book/opening:freedom/too-poor-not-to-care.md

 materially wealthy.
 However, sacrificing our ideals when so much external to ourselves depends on them is a cost we can no longer afford.</p>

-> Ben Dablo is a 31 year old citizen wanderer living in Portland, Oregon.